 The safety and well-being of our customers and colleagues is always our number one priority – we are following government guidance for everyone to stay at home and stay safe.
 We are working hard to deliver essential services and support, please see information below;

 If you have any concerns about allowing access to your property for these essential checks please contact the Stockport Homes Customer Safety Team on 0161 218 1944 to discuss.
-In some circumstances following discussion with the team it may be possible to delay the completion of the checks for a short period of time, however for your own safety we do not recommend this.

 If you have an appointment for a gas safety check or electrical test and you are currently in self isolation with symptoms of Covid-19 or a confirmed diagnoses please contact us immediately on 0161 218 1944.
 We will rearrange the appointment for 14 days after you have commenced self isolation.